afmatar/ISQA3420/DFDDictionary.md

   **Software package:** A package from Developer and go to manage software package.

-  **Software Package License and Vulnerability Results:** a result package from manage software package form license scanning and go to developer.
+  **Software Package License and Vulnerability Results:** A result package from manage software package form license scanning and go to developer.

   **Software package:** A package came from license scanning and go to developer and go to scan for licenses.